Willy Adames Preview, Player Props: Brewers vs. Yankees

-The Milwaukee Brewers, including Willy Adames (batting .171 in his past 10 games, with a double, two home runs, six walks and seven RBI), take on starter Luis Severino and the New York Yankees at Yankee Stadium, Friday at 7:05 PM ET.
+Willy Adames -- with a slugging percentage of .514 in his past 10 games, including three home runs -- will be in action for the Milwaukee Brewers versus the New York Yankees, with Michael King on the hill, on September 9 at 2:05 PM ET.

-He racked up three RBI (going 2-for-4 with a home run) in his last game against the Pirates.
+In his last game, he collected three RBI (going 2-for-4 with a double and a home run) against the Yankees.

 Willy Adames Game Info & Props vs. the Yankees